 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term: unconditional positive regard

-Unconditional positive regard was first proposed by humanistic psychologist Carl Rogers.
-It involves accepting another person without judgment as a human being who has value.
+Unconditional positive regard was first described by humanistic psychologist Carl Rogers.
+It involves accepting another person without judgment simply because they are a human being who has value.

-It’s not about liking a person necessarily or accepting their behaviours; it’s about non-judgment of the deeper inherent worth regardless of what problematic actions the person may take.
+It doesn’t necessarily mean accepting a person’s behaviours; it’s about non-judgment of the deeper inherent worth regardless of what problematic actions the person may take.
 There is a sense of hope that the individual has the resources within them to enable constructive change and growth, and they have the right to make their own choices for themselves.

-Ideally, we would all receive unconditional positive regard from our parents when we’re young, but unfortunately that’s not always the case.
-Therapy as an adult can provide some level of substitute for this so that the therapeutic relationship can be used to help the client grow.
+Ideally, we would all receive unconditional acceptance from our parents as children, but unfortunately, that’s not always the case.
+Therapy as an adult can provide some level of substitute to foster growth.

 PositivePsychology.com provides several quotes from Carl Rogers, including this description of unconditional positive regard:

 This quote from Rogers is a nice analogy:

-A review by Farber and Doolin found that there was a moderate relationship between the use of unconditional positive regard and positive therapeutic outcomes, so it was not the sole determining factor in the success of therapy.
-By helping to strengthen the therapeutic relationship, it can help to promote other therapeutic goals not only in humanistic approaches but also psychoanalytic and behavioural approaches.
+A review by Farber and Doolin found a moderate relationship between the use of unconditional positive regard and positive therapeutic outcomes, and it wasn’t the sole determining factor in the success of therapy.
+By helping to strengthen the therapeutic relationship, it can promote other therapeutic goals, not only in humanistic approaches but also psychoanalytic and behavioural approaches.

 Farber and Doolin emphasized that unconditional positive regard must be actively conveyed to the client rather than simply being an internal mindset for the therapist.
-They suggested that unconditional positive regard could be particularly useful when a non-minority therapist is working with a minority client,
+They suggested that it could be particularly useful when a non-minority therapist is working with a minority client.